 A shark spotted in Gansbaai

-Located only five miles off shore from Gaansbai, the Dyer Island proves to be one of the best places to observe the sharks.
-The island is home to more than 60,000 resident cape fur seals that attract a huge population of white sharks around the area.
+Located only five miles offshore from Gaansbai, Dyer Island proves to be one of the best places to observe sharks.
+The island is home to more than 60,000 resident cape fur seals, which attract a huge population of white sharks to the area.

-Common sightings of Bronzer whaler sharks and Southern right whales are also observed in Gansbaai.
+Common sightings of Bronzer whale sharks and Southern right whales are also observed in Gansbaai.
 Tour operators run near Mossel Bay and False Bay in Gansbaai for tourists, snorkelers, and divers.

-While shark diving in Gaansabi is open all year round, the best sightings are observed from May to October.
+While shark diving in Gaansabi is open all year, the best sightings are observed from May to October.

 3. O’ahu, USA

-O’ahu is the third largest of the Hawaiian islands where plentiful operators run shark diving trips in the North Shore.
-Hawaii houses 40 species of sharks where you can spot the famous Galapagos, shark tiger, and sandbar as well as the occasional silky, blue, and hammerhead shark.
+O’ahu is the third-largest of the Hawaiian islands, and plentiful operators run shark diving trips on the North Shore.
+Hawaii houses 40 species of sharks, where you can spot the famous Galapagos, shark tiger, and sandbar, as well as the occasional silky, blue, and hammerhead shark.

 A diver encounters a whale shark in O’ahu

-In O’ahu, the best shark encounters occur three miles out where the ocean reaches a depth of 500 feet.
+On O’ahu, the best shark encounters occur three miles out, where the ocean reaches a depth of 500 feet.
 Open shark diving without tanks can also be undertaken at O’ahu giving one a rare opportunity.

 4. Neptune Islands, Australia

-Australia is renowned for being the original shark cage diving destination and provide an authentic experience.
-The Neptune island in the country lies in the Spencer Gulf located in South Australia.
+Australia is renowned for being the original shark cage diving destination and providing an authentic experience.
+Neptune Island in the country lies in the Spencer Gulf, located in South Australia.

 A whale shark in Neptune Islands